Conditions › Psoriasis

 Psoriasis at a Glance

 What is psoriasis?
-A chronic skin condition where the immune system speeds up skin cell turnover, causing red, scaly, inflamed plaques.
+A chronic inflammatory condition where the immune system speeds up skin cell turnover, causing red, scaly plaques.

 What causes psoriasis?
-It is an autoimmune condition, influenced by genetics, immune system overactivity, and environmental triggers.
+It is an immune-mediated condition influenced by genetics and inflammatory pathways, with environmental triggers that can worsen flares.

 Who does psoriasis affect?
-Anyone at any age, though it often develops between 15–35.
+Anyone at any age, often starting between 15–35.
 Family history increases risk.

 What are the symptoms?
-Red patches with silvery scales, itching, cracked skin, nail changes, and joint pain (psoriatic arthritis).
+Red plaques with silvery scales, itching, cracked skin, nail changes, and sometimes joint pain (psoriatic arthritis).

 Is psoriasis contagious?
 No, it cannot be spread from person to person.

-What types of psoriasis exist?
-Common types include plaque psoriasis, guttate, pustular, inverse, and erythrodermic psoriasis.
+Common types Plaque, guttate, pustular, inverse (flexural), and erythrodermic psoriasis.

 How is psoriasis diagnosed?
-Usually by physical examination.
+Usually by clinical examination.
 Occasionally, a skin biopsy is needed to confirm.

 How is psoriasis treated?
-Topical creams, light therapy, systemic medications, and biologic injections depending on severity.
+Topical therapy, phototherapy, systemic medication, or biologics depending on severity and impact.

 Can psoriasis be cured?
-No cure exists, but effective treatments can control symptoms and achieve long-term remission.
+No cure exists, but effective treatment can control symptoms and achieve long-term remission.

 Understanding psoriasis

 Psoriasis is an immune-mediated condition that accelerates the life cycle of skin cells, causing a build-up of thickened, inflamed plaques.
 It can vary from small localised patches to widespread disease.
-Psoriasis is not only a skin disorder but can also affect nails and joints, contributing to psoriatic arthritis.
+Psoriasis can affect the scalp, nails, and skin folds, and some people develop joint symptoms known as psoriatic arthritis.

 • Raised, red plaques with silvery-white scales